-The hot end should be kept clean of extruded plastic by removing melted plastic strands with tweezers.
-If melted plastic builds up on the hot end nozzle you can clean it with a paper towel soaked with acetone.
+The hot end should be kept clean of extruded plastic by removing melted plastic strands with the tweezers.
+If melted plastic builds up on the hot end nozzle it can be cleaned with a paper towel soaked with acetone.
 Make sure the hot end is completely cool before attempting to clean the nozzle with acetone.